AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 Disables the "printer".

-## `VDU 4`: Write text at text cursor
+## `VDU 4`: Write text at text cursor {#vdu-4}

 This causes text to be written at th current text cursor position.
 This is the default mode for text display.

 Text is written using the current text foreground and background colours.

-## `VDU 5`: Write text at graphics cursor
+## `VDU 5`: Write text at graphics cursor {#vdu-5}

 This causes text to be written at the current graphics cursor position.

 Using this, characters may be positioned at any graphics coordinate within the graphics viewport.
 This is useful for positioning text over graphics, or for positioning text at a specific location on the screen.

-Characters are plotted using the current graphics foreground colour, using the current graphics foreground plotting mode (see `VDU 18`).
+Characters are plotted using the current graphics foreground colour, using the current graphics foreground plotting mode (see [`VDU 18`](#vdu-18)).

 The character background is transparent, and will not overwrite any graphics that are already present at the character's location.
-The exception to this is `VDU 27`, the "delete" character, which backspaces and deletes as per its usual behaviour, but will erase using the current graphics background colour.
+The exception to this is [`VDU 127`](#vdu-127), the "delete" character, which backspaces and deletes as per its usual behaviour, but will erase using the current graphics background colour.

 ## `VDU 6`: Enable screen (opposite of `VDU 21`) §§